The Transport Finance Law Review: Portugal

-In fact, Portuguese law only provides the Portuguese state, the autonomous region of the Azores and the airports' managing body with a priority-ranking privilege over the aircraft as security for the payment of fees due for the operation of airline companies in Portuguese airports; and administrative fines imposed for infringement of the framework governing non-scheduled transport services (Article 46 of Decree-Law 254/2012 of 28 November, Article 30 of Regional Legislative Decree 35/2002/A of 21 November and Article 38 of Decree-Law 19/82 of 28 January).
+In fact, Portuguese law only provides the Portuguese state, the autonomous region of the Azores and the airports' managing body with a priority-ranking privilege over the aircraft as security for the payment of fees due for the operation of airline companies in Portuguese airports; and administrative fines imposed for infringement of the framework governing non-scheduled transport services (Article 46 of Decree-Law 254/2012 of 28 November, as amended, Article 30 of Regional Legislative Decree 35/2002/A of 21 November and Article 38 of Decree-Law 19/82 of 28 January, as amended).

 According to general rules, the mortgagee's credits shall be ranked as having priority over the credits secured by a priority-ranking privilege that has been subsequently constituted; and the credits held by entities that enjoy a right to retain the aircraft (Articles 686, 750 and 758 of the Civil Code).